 13 confident of another year of successful operations with the support from its powerprocurers and other stakeholders.

 Management Discussion and Analysis

-Pursuant to the provisions of Section 186 of the Act the details of Investments madeare provided in the unabridged standalone financial statements under Note 3.3(a).
+Pursuant to the provisions of Section 186 of the Act the details of Investments madeare provided in the standalone financial statements under Note No. 3.3(a).
 The Company hascomplied with provisions of Section 186 of the Act to the extent applicable with respectto Loans Guarantees or Investments during the year.

 Subsidiary and Associate Companies

 As on March 31 2021 the Company had 36 subsidiaries under its fold.
 During the yeartwo companies i.e Reliance Bangladesh LNG and Power Limited and Reliance Bangladesh LNGTerminals Limited ceased to be subsidiaries of the Company.